 As a female, I only got my maternal line.
-The paternal haplogroup is from a Y chromosome, so to get this info my father or brother would have to test.
+The paternal haplogroup is from a Y chromosome.
+As a result, to get this info my father or brother would have to test.
 To clarify here as there have been numerous comments now asking about this, 23andme and ancestryDNA are both autosomal DNA tests.
 This means that no matter your gender, you will get results from both your maternal and paternal lines in regards to ancestry.
-My note here about a brother or father testing was ONLY for the haplogroup information given at 23andme shown above.

-NEW August 2017: 23andme expanded their haplogroup information to include a much better explanation of what haplogroups are as well as the ability to trace your line back throughout time.
-You get a brief look at where and when each mutation in the group occurred, how common your group is, and famous relatives that also shared your haplogroup (I got Marie Antoinette!).
+In late 2017, 23andme expanded their haplogroup information to include a much better explanation of what haplogroups are as well as the ability to trace your line back throughout time.
+You get a brief look at where and when each mutation in the group occurred, how common your group is, and famous relatives that also shared your haplogroup.
+I got Marie Antoinette!

-Top surnames: This is found on your DNA relatives tab, it combs through your DNA matches and compiles a count of surnames associated with those matches.
+You’ll find this on your DNA relatives tab.
+It combs through your DNA matches and compiles a count of surnames associated with those matches.
 My matches, for example, told me I had 44 matches with the surname “Smith” and 33 with “Johnson.”
 This is a fast way to identify likely family lines.

 AncestryDNA: 2 second cousins, 2 third cousins, 93 fourth cousins, 5,003 distant cousins!